smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 3. Device Info is changed to provide WiFi auto-connect feature support information to HMI.
 4. HMI will receive `DeviceInfo.supportWiFiAutoConnect` in `RegisterAppInterface` Request using `primary transport`.
 5. HMI can send `OnSystemRequest` notification with `RequestType` as `CONNECT_WIFI` to inform app to try connecting WiFi.
 This notification will be sent only when a user has provided consent to share WiFi credentials, and the connected app supports WiFi auto-connect and the user attempts to launch that app.
-6. HMI will not send `OnSystemRequest` notification with `RequestType` as `CONNECT_WIFI` if App is already connected using WiFi.
+6. HMI will not send `OnSystemRequest` notification with `RequestType` as `CONNECT_WIFI` if app is already connected using WiFi.

 ```
 <interface name="Common" version="X.X.X" date="2019-XX-XX">